OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-video-optical-character-recognition.md

             {
                 "start": 0,
                 "duration": 180000,
-                "interval": 90000,  // hello time information about this fragment "events": [
+                "interval": 90000,  // the time information about this fragment "events": [
                     [
                        {
-                            "region": { // hello detected region array in this fragment "language": "English",  // region language
+                            "region": { // the detected region array in this fragment "language": "English",  // region language
                                 "orientation": "Up",  // text orientation
-                                "lines": [  // line information array in this region, including hello text and hello position {
+                                "lines": [  // line information array in this region, including the text and the position {
                                         "text": "One Two",
                                         "left": 10,